top of page

 We have travelled to all corners of North America and are dedicated to bringing YOU their best Pies and Desserts.

-We believe that YOU should enjoy HONEST, FRESH, and HIGH QUALITY desserts and are committed not to use any food dyes, food gelatins, or preservatives.
+We believe that YOU should enjoy HONEST, FRESH, and HIGH QUALITY desserts and are committed NOT to use any food dyes, food gelatins, or preservatives.

 Some desserts are made with a shot of alcohol but that's your choice.